Skip to Content

 Overview

-These docs describe the current Rosetta codebase.
+These docs describe the current Rosetta application.

 Editor

 The editor is built on Lexical.
 Notes stay readable as plain text, and Rosetta adds nodes for template anchors, fields, and suggestion previews.
+Agent edits arrive as pending suggestions you accept or reject, and locked template sections can’t be modified by agents at all.

 See the Editor section for the document model, lock behavior, and suggestion flow.

 Workflows are preset note actions such as summaries, Assessment & Plan drafts, de-identification, red flag checks, and presentations.
 They run from the right sidebar and return output to chat.
+Selecting text and right-clicking runs an agent on just that selection.

-See Workflows for workflow behavior.
+See Workflows for workflow and agent behavior.

 RAG